LEARNAcademy/syllabus/rails/controllers-routes-views.md

 During development, it is common for the base URL of all Rails applications to be `localhost:3000`.
 If we fire up the application and navigate to `localhost:3000` in the browser we see that the boilerplate Rails landing page will display.

-In order to trigger our landing page HTML we have to hit the appropriate route.
+In order to render the HTML text for our landing page, we have to hit the appropriate route.
 This is done by appending `/landing` to `localhost:3000` in the URL.

 When we visit `localhost:3000/landing` we should see a white page with the text `Welcome to the all nachos restaurant!`.